 Orlando Divorce Attorney Jessica Lowe specializes in contested and uncontested divorces.
 The death of a marriage is never planned and can be one of the most difficult and daunting processes in a person’s life, especially when there are children involved.
 Attorney Lowe takes pride in this area of her practice and is committed to making timely investigations into each case in order to provide accurate information to the parties and the court for efficient resolution of each case.

 Offices are located in the heart of Winter Garden, at 161 South Boyd Street Suite 100.

 Dissolution of Marriage in Florida

 Before you decide to end your marriage, you should make sure that you have tried all possible ways to save it.
-If you need professional help with the health of your marriage, please consult with a marriage counselor, psychologist, psychiatrist, minister, priest, rabbi or other qualified person.
+If you need professional help with the health of your marriage, please consult with a marriage counselor, therapist, psychologist, psychiatrist, minister, priest, rabbi or other qualified people.

 An uncontested divorce is a divorce in which the parties agree on all terms of their divorce and have entered into a Marital Settlement Agreement which solemnizes the parties’ agreement with respect to their assets, child, child support, alimony, etc. The Marital Settlement Agreement will be incorporated into a Final Judgment of Dissolution of Marriage at a short Final Judgment Hearing.

 The parties of each divorce case are required to attend mediation before seeking resolution of their case in the courtroom.
 If you have been served with paperwork, please note that you only have 20 days to Answer the Petition for Dissolution before the other party can have a default entered against you, so do not delay in taking legal action to preserve your rights.

 Contact Jessica Langley Lowe, P.A. today at 352-404-4076 or come down to our offices in Winter Garden at 161 South Boyd Street, Suite 100